pulumi/terraform-provider-google-beta/website/docs/r/compute_target_pool.html.markdown

 * `instances` - (Optional) List of instances in the pool.
 They can be given as URLs, or in the form of "zone/name".
-Note that the instances need not exist at the time of target pool creation, so there is no need to use the Terraform interpolators to create a dependency on the instances from the target pool.
+Note that the instances need not exist at the time of target pool creation, so there is no need to use interpolators to create a dependency on the instances from the target pool.

 * `project` - (Optional) The ID of the project in which the resource belongs.
 If it